Good street visibility and word-of-mouth marketing have served salons well for many years.

 Do you have a Facebook page or Instagram account for your salon?

-Then you’ve most likely experimented with some form of Facebook advertising.
-Many salon owners, for example, boost their Facebook postings in an attempt to get more exposure.
+Then, you’ve most likely experimented with some form of Facebook advertising.
+Many salon owners, for example, boost their Facebook postings to get more exposure.
 However, this is not the same as using the Facebook Ads Manager to run your ads.

 It allows you to create more targeted and powerful campaigns (see my Facebook Ads guide for details).

-But when you run an ad on Facebook you need to remember that you are interrupting a person who (most likely) is on Facebook for another reason than to book a salon.
+But when you run an ad on Facebook, you must remember that you are interrupting a person who (most likely) is on Facebook for another reason other than booking a salon.

-This is why you’ll need to have some type of offer in place in order for people to drop what they were doing and book you.
+This is why you’ll need to offer something that will entice people to drop what they’re doing and book you.

-A smart way of doing this is to set up some type of special offer package that you are linking people directly to.
-This way you are really giving them a strong reason to care about you, act and book now.
+A smart way to do this is to set up a special offer package to which you link people directly.
+This gives them a strong reason to care about you, act, and book now.

 7) Make Your Salon Team the Best Promotors of Your Salon